 Hallie Morse Daggett

-The Eddy Gulch Lookout Station sits 6,444 feet up and is about a 3-hour climb from the base, so you can imagine, this is no easy location for anyone to be in.
+The Eddy Gulch Lookout Station sits 6,444 feet up and is about a three-hour climb from the base, so you can imagine this is no easy location for anyone.

-While the list certainly does not reveal every tough woman who has taken on the wilderness, it is important to remember that these women were the standouts of their time, performing tasks that were not typically deemed as “appropriate” for women to do at the time.
+While the list certainly does not reveal every tough woman who has taken on the wilderness, it is important to remember that these women were the standouts, performing tasks that were not typically deemed as “appropriate” for women to do at the time.